 An Import Note That Needs Mentioning!

-- More plugins means more stuff running in the background, which will cause more loadtime!
+- More plugins mean more stuff running in the background, which will cause more load time!

 - Vulnerabilities could become available to an attacker, especially with plugins rarely updated.